 World cotton demand remains strong and is projected to increase to almost 126.0 million bales for the 2022 marketing year, which represents an all-time high for cotton demand.
 While demand for U.S. exports has been very strong thus far in the 2021 marketing year, transportation and logistics issues continue to impact U.S. cotton shipments.
 The latest NCC estimate of U.S. exports for the 2021 marketing year is 13.8 million bales, which is 950 thousand bales below the February 2022 USDA estimate.
-The current supply chain challenges are adding economic stress to our merchandising segments that were still feeling the impacts of the sharp slowdown in demand when COVID shutdowns were at their peak.
+However, concerns remain regarding a slowdown in apparel purchases due to the possibility of a recession due to inflationary pressures among consumers.
+The current supply chain challenges are also adding economic stress to our merchandising segments that were still feeling the impacts of the sharp slowdown in demand when COVID shutdowns were at their peak.
 We continue to look for opportunities to assist these critical segments of the industry.